Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 We also liked that this pillow keeps you cool.
 The cotton cover doesn’t retain heat at all, and the gel infusion in the microfiber helps dissipate heat throughout the night.

-What we liked: Helix offers a 100-night sleep trial for this pillow.
+What stands out?
+Helix offers a 100-night sleep trial for this pillow.
 That gives you plenty of time to adjust the height and make sure it’s a good fit for your body.

-What could be better: This pillow can be very pricey, especially if you need a king-sized pillow.
+What cons did we manage to find?
+This pillow can be very pricey, especially if you need a king-sized pillow.

 If you’re looking for a pillow that can keep you cool throughout the night, we think this offering from Nectar is worth a look.
 It is filled with shredded memory foam, which allows for much more air circulation compared to a standard memory foam pillow.
 It also comes with a cooling Tencel cover that moves heat efficiently away from your body.